Kavyagajendran/Daily-To---Do-list/README.md

 - Switching the date loads the corresponding saved data
 - If no data exists for a date, a fresh planner is displayed
 - Theme preference is stored and restored on page reload

+---

+## How to Run the Project

+1. Clone or download the repository
+2. Open `index.html` in any modern web browser
+3. Select a date and start planning

+No installation or internet connection is required.

+---

+## Privacy and Data Handling

+- All data is stored locally in the user’s browser
+- No server-side processing or third-party APIs
+- Complete privacy and offline functionality

+---

+## Future Enhancements

+- Weekly and monthly calendar view
+- Export daily plans as PDF
+- Task completion analytics
+- Cloud synchronization support

+---

+## Author

+**Kavya Gajendran**
+Daily To-Do Planner | 2025

+---

+> *Designed to simplify daily planning through structured task management and clean user experience.*